Skip to content

 1

-Discover and register the agent
+Detect and connect the agent

 2